-If your physician suspects a keratoacanthoma, he or she will first want to establish the correct diagnosis by performing a biopsy.
-The procedure involves:
+If your medical professional suspects a keratoacanthoma, they will first want to establish the correct diagnosis by performing a biopsy.

 Once the diagnosis of keratoacanthoma is established, the treatment options usually include:

-- Removal (excision), in which the doctor uses a knife-like instrument (scalpel) to cut out the keratoacanthoma and then place stitches to bring the wound edges together.
+- Removal (excision), in which a scalpel is used to cut away the keratoacanthoma and then place stitches to bring the wound edges together.

-- Mohs micrographic surgery, in which the physician takes tiny slivers of skin from the cancer site until it is completely removed.
-This technique is particularly useful for keratoacanthoma located on the nose, the ears, the lips, and the hands.
+- Mohs micrographic surgery, in which tiny slivers of skin are removed until there are no more cancer cells.
+This technique is particularly useful for keratoacanthomas located on the nose, ears, lips, and hands.

-- Radiation treatment, where X-ray therapy is often useful for patients who might have difficulty with a surgical procedure because of other health issues.
+- Radiation treatment, where x-ray therapy is often useful for patients who may have difficulty with a surgical procedure due to other health issues.

-Very rarely, keratoacanthoma are treated with medicine injected directly into the skin lesion (intralesional chemotherapy).
-In patients with more than one keratoacanthoma, the doctor may suggest taking a pill (isotretinoin) to reduce their size and number.
+Very rarely, keratoacanthomas are treated with medicine injected directly into the skin lesion (intralesional chemotherapy).
+In patients with more than one keratoacanthoma, the medical professional may suggest taking oral medication (ie, isotretinoin) to reduce their size and number.

-Finally, it is important to remember that treatment of keratoacanthoma is not complete once the skin cancer has been removed.
-Frequent follow-up appointments with a dermatologist or with a physician trained to examine the skin are essential to ensure that the keratoacanthoma has not returned and that a new skin cancer has not developed somewhere else on your body.
-In addition, good sun protection habits (see the above Self-Care section) are vital to preventing further damage from UV light.
+Once the skin cancer has been removed, frequent follow-up appointments with a dermatologist or medical professional trained to examine the skin are essential to ensure that the keratoacanthoma has not returned and that no new skin cancer has developed elsewhere on your body.
+In addition, good sun protection habits (as noted in the Self-Care section) are vital to preventing further damage from UV light.